hazymorning/origami_weather/README.md

 <br>

-Set `type: ring` for a circular gauge or `type: bar` for a horizontal bar.
-Both fill based on a value within a min/max range.
+There are two gauge shapes.
+A ring wraps around the whole button and is set on the button itself with `type: ring`.
+A bar is an element you drop into the `elements` list with `kind: bar`.
+Both fill based on a value inside a min/max range.

 ```yaml
 buttons: